 This painting was particularly unusual for me as no real planning went into its’ creation.
 It came about in passing thoughts each step of the way.
 I started with a quick sketch in my sketchbook and let it go at that.
 I proceeded not knowing more than what I had completed at any given moment, not intentionally placing any meaning behind what would eventually become this painting.

 At the time these sketches were not really related in any way.
 I was just sketching things that came to my mind in my sketchbook.
 Then one night, BOOM, I had to grab a canvas and put something down quickly and it was closely related to my preliminary sketch.
-I still didn’t know where this was going, I just had an inner need to put my sketch down on canvas and I could refine it later.
+I still didn’t know where this was going, I just had an inner need to put my sketch down on the canvas and I could refine it later.

 Once I drew something on canvas with my charcoal pencil, I thought I may call it “At the Foot of the Cross“.
 Inwardly I knew that title wasn’t right as it was not to be anything ‘religious’, but to what, I had no idea.